-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards and applicable requirements of the Federal Law No. (6) of 2007 Concerning the Establishment of the Insurance Authority & Organization of the Insurance Operations, the Federal Law No. (2) of 2015, as amended Concerning the Commercial Companies which has come into effect from 1 July 2015 and Insurance Authority Board Decision No. (25) of 2014 Pertinent to Financial Regulations for Insurance Companies.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards and comply with applicable requirements of the Federal Law No. (6) of 2007 (as amended), Concerning the Establishment of the Insurance Authority & Organization of the Insurance Operations, the Federal Law No. (32) of 2021 Concerning the Commercial Companies and Insurance Authority Board Decision No. (25) of 2014 Pertinent to Financial Regulations for Insurance Companies, Insurance Authority Board Decision No. (23) of 2019 Concerning Instruction Organizing Reinsurance Operations.